We earn a commission for products purchased through some links in this article.

-The Cambridge Diet is one of the most popular diets in the UK.
+The Cambridge Diet is one of the most popular diets in the UK but is it the right plan for you?

 The Cambridge diet, which was originally devised by Dr Alan Howard at Cambridge University in 1970, can promise rapid weight loss thanks to meal-replacement food packs that have all the recommended daily allowance of vitamins and minerals.